On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Introduction

 \section{Introduction}

-Estimation of the true size of a human population is an interesting problem in different disciplines of social, epidemiological, medical or demographic study.
-Any attempt to count all the individuals belonging to a population of interest is always subject to error and the degree of error depends on many factors, such as, population size, individual's capture probability, etc. Thus, it is common practice to gather information (lists of names and other identities) from two independent attempts.
-In order to draw inference, one needs to combine the data obtained from these two independent surveys and determine how many people are included in both the lists and how many are included only in one of the lists.
-This $2\times2$ cross-classified data structure is well known as dual system \citep{Wolter86} or Dual-record System (DRS) \citep{Chatterjee16c}.
-In DRS, counts for the three cells are available, however the last cell count remained unknown which makes the true population size $N$ unknown.
-Since, the fourth cell is missing, this DRS often called an incomplete $2\times2$ data.
-The primary goal is to estimate the missing cell count, equivalently $N$, from the available data.
+Estimation of the size of a population is an interesting problem in different disciplines of epidemiological, medical, social and demographic studies.
+In order to formulate policies for public heath related issues, federal agencies are generally interested to know the actual size of a diseased population (e.g. Encephalitis patients) or vital events (e.g. child mortality) in a specified region.
+Any attempt to count all the individuals belonging to a population of interest is always subject to error and the degree of error depends on many factors, such as, population size, individual's capture probability, etc. In this context, two sources of information have extensive use for human population as more than two sources are hardly found in demographic study due to various practical constraints such as survey cost, human mobility, etc. \citep{Chatterjee16c}.
+In order to draw inference from two capture attempts, one needs to combine the data obtained from the two surveys and determine how many people are included in both the lists and how many are included exactly in one of the lists.
+Therefore, an incomplete $2\times2$ cross-classified data structure is obtained and it is known as dual-record system (DRS).
+This data structure is similar to the two sample capture-recapture data \citep{Wolter86, Chatterjee16a}.
+In DRS, counts for the three cells are available, however the last cell count remained unknown which makes the true population size, say $N$, unknown.
+The primary goal is to estimate the missing cell count, or equivalently $N$, from the available data.
 This is somewhat close to the capture-recapture experiment, widely practiced in wild-life studies, with only one recapture attempt.

-It is a common practice to assume causal independence between capture and recapture attempts, which helps to reduce the dimension of the unknown parameters associated with the model, and hence the model becomes estimable.
-The resulting estimate is popularly known as the Lincoln-Petersen estimate \citep{Otis78,Bohning09} in the broad literature of capture-recapture theory. \citet{Chatterjee16a} discussed details of such model, popularly known as $M_t$ model \citep{Otis78}, along with various likelihood-based estimates of $N$.
-However, this assumption of independence often fails, especially for human populations, which leads to correlation bias in the estimator and, mostly, resulting in underestimation of $N$ \citep{ChandraSekar49,Shores03}. \citet{Fay88} observed such behavioral dependence among adult males but not for females in the study of 1980 Post Enumeration Program.
-Later, \citet{Bell93} also pointed out similar results in the Post Enumeration Survey conducted for evaluating the US Census 1990.
+Often, survey mechanism allows post-stratification of the entire population into mutually exclusive and exhaustive sub-populations based on demographic and social characteristics (e.g. age, sex, ethnicity, etc.), and it is also of great interest to estimate the sub-population sizes \citep{Bell93, Wolter90}.